Max1234-Ita/Josm_Tagger/readme.md

   <img src="resources/doc/pub/main_form_acp.png" style="box-shadow: 0 0 10px rgba(0,0,0,0.5);">
 </p>

+Once the program starts, it will stay visible on top of the other windows (you can configure it to partially or totally disappear, however).

+You can normally work with JOSM but, when you come across an element which is encoded in JOSM Tagger, here comes the "magic":

+- **Select** that element in JOSM;
+- Click the main program window or just press Ctrl-0 to **recall JOSM Tagger**;
-Once the program starts, I can call the main window by pressing Ctrl-0 and immediately type the code corresponding to the tag (or group of tags) I want to insert.
+- **Type** the code corresponding to the tag (or group of tags) to be added;
+- **Press Enter** to confirm!

-To confirm, just press Enter and JOSM Tagger will do the rest: all it takes is for JOSM to select at least one object to apply the tags to.
+JOSM Tagger will do the rest and apply all the tags associated with the recalled group.

-Of course, the program doesn't allow you to apply only the tag groups I've defined for my needs; you can also create new ones and modify existing ones, and if you want to know if a group with the desired tags already exists, there's also a tool to search for the keys and values you're interested in.
+The program comes with several tag groups I've defined for my personal needs; you can edit them or create new ones, of course!

+...And if you need to know whether a group with the desired tags already exists or not, there's also a tool to Search Tool with filtering capabilities.

 ---

-## *And now... "à vous!" (if you like, of course)*
+## *And now... "à vous!" (if you like)*
-Now that "on my computer" everything seems to work fine,  it's time to share it; Hope it will help you too!
+After working on it for some time, the program has now reached the state where "everything works... on my computer", so now  it's time for sharing; hope it will help you too!

 Max